Tanush005/Chat-Miner/README.md

 streamlit run app.py

 🔮 Future Enhancements

-Asynchronous Data Processing: For extremely large files (>500MB), move the ETL and indexing processes to a background worker (e.g., using Celery/Redis) to prevent UI blocking.
+Asynchronous Processing: Move ETL and indexing to background workers using Celery + Redis.

-Advanced NLP Analytics: Integrate NLP models (e.g., from Hugging Face) to perform sentiment analysis, topic modeling, and named entity recognition on the chat data.
+Advanced NLP Analytics: Add sentiment analysis, NER, and topic modeling via Hugging Face Transformers.

-Database Integration: For a multi-user environment, replace the file-based caching with a dedicated database system (like PostgreSQL or a document store) to manage data and indexes more robustly.
+Database Integration: Use PostgreSQL or a NoSQL store to manage user data and chat indexes for scalability.

-Containerization: Dockerize the application for consistent, isolated deployments and easier scaling on cloud platforms.
+Containerization: Dockerize the application for isolated deployment and CI/CD integration.